jskelly1/jskelly1.github.io/index.md

 __Open source website__ <br>
 I support open-access science and software.
 This website is run on Jekyll and Markdown and hosted on github [here.](https://github.com/jskelly1/jskelly1.github.io) <br>
-All images are my own unless stated.
-<small>@ Landing page image of Glacier National Park, MT.
-Jayden Skelly, Sept.
+<small>All images are my own unless stated.
+Landing page image of Glacier National Park, MT, Sept.
 2024. </small>